 What body styles are there?Expand Section

-The Cherokee is available in front-wheel drive, four-wheel drive, and dual-range four-wheel drive.
+The Cherokee is available in front-wheel drive, all-wheel drive, and dual-range four-wheel drive.

 On Cherokees with dual-range 4WD you can select a second set of much lower gear ratios, which allow you to drive comfortably off-road at very slow speeds.

 The Cherokee is classed as a mid-sized SUV, lower priced.

 A sound system with an AM/FM radio and at least six speakers, operated from a 5.0-inch or bigger colour touchscreen with an SD-card slot, Bluetooth audio connectivity and voice control.

 Buttons on the steering wheel for operating the audio system, the cruise control and your phone.

 Wheels made from an alloy of aluminium, and a full-sized spare tyre.
 There are also tyre pressure sensors, which warn of a flat tyre and display the pressures in each tyre.